-- < channel> is "so" for the SO channel science data, "lno" for LNO data, or "uvis" for UVIS data. - <YYYYMMDD1>T<hhmmss1> is the observation start time in years, months, days, hours, minutes and seconds respectively. - <YYYYMMDD2>T<hhmmss2> is the observation end time in years, months, days, hours, minutes and seconds respectively. - <altitude_type> is for SO/LNO solar occultations only.
-See section 3.3.19. - < obs_type> is the observation type, e.g. I=occultation ingress, E=occultation egress, etc. These are defined in section 2.8. - <diffraction_order> is the observed SO/LNO diffraction order, in the range 90-225, if appropriate.
+- <channel> is "so" for the SO channel science data, "lno" for LNO data, or "uvis" for UVIS data. - <YYYYMMDD1>T<hhmmss1> is the observation start time in years, months, days, hours, minutes and seconds respectively. - <YYYYMMDD2>T<hhmmss2> is the observation end time in years, months, days, hours, minutes and seconds respectively. - <altitude\type> denotes whether the given diffraction order was measured continuously throughout the occultation, or if it was switched at 50km (see section 3.3.7.1).
+The three options are: H=measured only at high altitudes; L=measured only at low altitudes; and A=measured at all altitudes.
+The latter is by far the most common. - <obs\number> is a special flag for LNO, as it is theoretically possible that each nadir observation can be split into two halves, with a different set of diffraction orders used for each half.
+The number will be set to 1 for diffraction orders measured during the entire or first half of the nadir; or will be set to 2 for those measured during the second half of the nadir observation.
+At the time of writing this splitting has never been used, so only values of 1 will be present in the archive. - <obs\type> is the observation type, e.g. I=occultation ingress, E=occultation egress, etc. These are defined in section 2.8. - <diffraction\order> is the observed SO/LNO diffraction order, in the range 90-225, if appropriate.